isomerpages/imh-smhc/_speakers-bio/Track Speakers/Ms Jamie Buitelaar.md

 </div>
 <p>Following Ms Jamie's mother’s diagnosis with Primary Progressive Aphasia,
-they together created Dementia &amp; Co, a ground-up that supports over 100 people living with dementia and their families through peer to peer support, social events, outreach, advocacy and partnerships with care institutions.</p>
+they together created Dementia &amp; Co, a ground-up that supports over 100 people living with dementia and their families through peer-to-peer support, social events, outreach, advocacy and partnerships with care institutions.</p>
 <hr>
 <p>Track Title: Living with Dementia and Not Stopping